ladbible homepage

 Home> Entertainment> Film

-Peaky Blinders creator shares three key episodes to rewatch before movie comes out
+Peaky Blinders creator shares three key episodes to rewatch before movie drops on Netflix

 google discoverFollow us on Google Discover

-With the upcoming release of Peaky Blinders: The Immortal Man later this week many may not realise that it has been four whole years since Tommy Shelby was on our screens.
+With the upcoming release of Peaky Blinders: The Immortal Man on Netflix this week many may not realise that it has been four whole years since Tommy Shelby was on our screens.

 Cillian Murphy is set to return to the role of Tommy along with Sophie Rundle as Ada, Stephen Graham as Hayden Stagg, and newcomers Rebecca Ferguson, Tim Roth, and Barry Keoghan, who is set to play Tommy’s son Duke.
-Releasing in cinemas later this week, it will play on Netflix March 20.
+The film released in a limited theatrical run earlier this month and will finally be available to watch on Netflix March 20.

 The Immortal Man sees Tommy return after years away, having departed Birmingham at the very end of Peaky Blinders season six, leaving behind the gang he had built.